Get Rid Of Flour Beetles In Your Lewisville Pantry Once And For All

 The flour beetle, Tribolium confusum, also referred to as the confused flour beetle is a common pantry pest that you could find in your Lewisville pantry.
 Confused flour beetle?
 We think not!
-They know exactly what they're doing in your food.
+They know exactly what they're doing when they invade your food.
 But do you know why confused flour beetles get into your food?
 If you are confused, we have a few facts that will help you get a better understanding of these pests.

 How Flour Beetles Get Inside

 Confused flour beetles and red flour beetles are the most common flour beetles in the United States.
 Both are a reddish-brown color.
 Both are about 3 to 6 mm in length.
 And both get into homes in one of two ways.
-They will come in from the outside through gaps, cracks and holes, or they will be carried in within food packages.
+They will come in from the outside through gaps, cracks, and holes, or they will be carried in within food packages.
 The reason the confused flour beetle got its name is because it has often been confused with the red flour beetle.

-Flour Beetle Prevention
+Flour Beetle Prevention Tips

 - Closely examine products before you purchase them from the grocery store.
 If you see the tiniest rip or hole, select another package for purchase.